decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section KEL and KERL

-## What the difference between KEL and KERL?
+## What is the difference between KEL and KERL?
 The word 'Receipt' explains it all: the sender signs off the verification of the KEL done by the recipient.
 That _Receipt_ is hosted in the KERL and is the root-of-trust for KERI.\
 <img src="../images/Direct-mode-kel-kerl.png" alt="Direct mode: kel and kerl difference charted" border="0" width="600" style="float:left">
 The analogy is the difference between a _two-way_ - and a _three-way handshake_: Did I, the recepient, only verify that the sender's message was valid (two-way using KEL, arrow left to right) or did the sender _sign off the receipt_ of that verification by the recipient (three-way in KERL, arrow right to left)